IamProject/IamValidator/README.md

 }]
 ```

-If an object field `kind` has value 'KIND_B', it will be checked against the second template before the second one.
+If an object field `kind` has value 'KIND_B', it will be checked against the second template before the first one.

-If `hintStrict` option is provided, will validate only against first template variant whose `hint` matched raw data.
+If `hintStrict` option is provided,
+validation will be performed only against the first template variant whose `hint` matched raw data.
 If no `hint` matches, validation occurs as usual.

 ### validate(data, [options])